 - 3.1.
 Boards of Directors.
 The governing bodies of the Authority shall consist of a Policy Board of Directors ("Policy Board") and an Operations Board of Directors ("Operations Board"). - 3.1.1.
-Both Boards shall consist of Directors representing any of the four Counties of Monterey, Santa Cruz, San Benito, or Santa Barbara that become a signatory to the Agreement, and Directors representing any of the Cities or Towns, which are members of the Authority, within the five Counties of Monterey, Santa Cruz, San Benito, Santa Barbara, or San Luis Obispo ("Directors").
+Both Boards shall consist of Directors representing any of the five Counties of Monterey, San Benito, San Luis Obispo, Santa Barbara, or Santa Cruz that become a signatory to the Agreement, and Directors representing any of the Cities or Towns, which are members of the Authority, within those five Counties ("Directors").
 Each Director shall serve at the pleasure of the governing board of the Party who appointed such Director and may be removed as Director by such governing board at any time.
 If at any time a vacancy occurs on the Board, a replacement shall be appointed to fill the position of the previous Director within 90 days of the date that such position becomes vacant. - 3.1.2.
 Policy Board Directors must be elected members of the Board of Supervisors or elected members of the City or Town Council of the municipality that is the signatory to this Agreement.
 Jurisdictions may appoint an alternate to serve in the absence of its Director on the Policy Board.
 Alternates for the Policy Board must be members of the Board of Supervisors or members of the governing board of the municipality that is the signatory to this Agreement.